etienne1698/tiki-db/documentation/contributos.md

 - Storage should call model.mapToDB before insert/update/upsert
 - Storage should call mapFromDB after findMany/findFirst
 - Query is make with tsName of fields and not dbName, storage should be aware of this
+- Indexes (on model) is tsName and not dbName, storage should be aware of this